dillonthecoder/discord-bots/README.md

 # discord-bot

-A repo to store some of the basic discord bot templates I create
+A repo to store some of the basic discord bot templates I am creating